wanghaisheng/responsive-landing-page-starter/content/blog/en/wcag-how-to-implement-web-accessibility-1.md

 A reasonable starting point is to have automated tools, such as tests, linters, browser addons, and IDE plugins to first aid with reporting identified violations and help get up and ready to brief in on *good-first issues*.

-Here are a few of the standard tools out there -
+Here are a few tools you may find helpful.

 * [Deque's Axe](https://www.deque.com/axe)
 * [Microsoft accessibility insights](http://accessibilityinsights.io/)